urbit/operators.urbit.org/content/manual/running/vere.md

 the Nock virtual machine that performs your ship's computations.

-Before version 1.9, Vere was split into two separate binaries: The `urbit` "king" responsible for I/O and event persistence, and the `urbit-worker` "serf" responsible for computations and state persistence.
+Before version 1.9, Vere was split into two separate binaries: The `urbit` "king"/"urth" responsible for I/O and event persistence, and the `urbit-worker` "serf"/"mars" responsible for computations and state persistence.
 As of version 1.9, these have been merged into a single `urbit` (or `urbit.exe`) binary, though under the hood there's still two separate processes.
 The alternative king written in Haskell, `urbit-king`, has also been deprecated, so there's now only one binary.

-Version 1.9 has introduced a couple of new features.
+Version 1.9 introduced a couple of new features.
 The first is the concept of "docking".
 When a new ship is booted, Vere will automatically copy itself into the pier, at `[pier]/.bin/[pace]/vere-v[version]-[architecture]`.
 It will also create a link to this file at `[pier]/.run`.
 This means that after the initial